API Reference

 Saving to Amazon S3

 You can ask the Tinify API to save compressed images straight to your Amazon S3.
 This feature is useful if you use S3 for images hosting, eliminating the need to download them to your server and manually upload them to S3.
+Each upload will be counted as an additional compression.

 Example S3 request